kaidez/kaidez.com/_posts/2011-02-16-nyc-social-media-week-event-recap-cross-mobile-promotion.md

 <h2 id="panelContent">The Panel Discussion Content</h2>

-At one point in the discussion, Kristin Volk from MediaVest showed a picture of a Tibetan monk in the middle of his asceticism, being without wordly possessions for a year.
-But he had a cell phone stuck to his ear: he’s supposed to own nothing for a year, she said, but this monk simply could not be without his cell phone.
+At one point in the discussion, Kristin Volk from MediaVest showed a picture of a Tibetan monk in the middle of his asceticism, being without worldly possessions for a year.
+But he had a cell phone stuck to his ear: he's supposed to own nothing for a year, she said, but this monk simply could not be without his cell phone.

-A picture is worth a thousand words...it’s definitely a mobile world that we live in.
+A picture is worth a thousand words...it's definitely a mobile world that we live in.

 I walked into this panel expecting a full-on discussion about the virtues of the iPhone and the Android.
 About how the panelists had tried new and exciting things with the two devices and, as insiders, heard rumors about what innovations the two devices would be bringing to the world of mobile promotion.